BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       (*destination message field*)      Requests number of field entries in field array.The requesting Element must provide a handler for the returned value.

+   .. py:attribute:: voxelVolOut

+      vector<double> (*source message field*)      Sends updated voxel volume out to Ksolve, Gsolve, and Dsolve.Used to request a recalculation of rates and of initial numbers.

    .. py:attribute:: volume

       double (*value field*)      Volume of entire chemical domain.Assigning this only works if the chemical compartment hasonly a single voxel.
 Otherwise ignored.This function goes through all objects below this on thetree, and rescales their molecule #s and rates as per thevolume change.
 This keeps concentration the same, and alsomaintains rates as expressed in volume units.